greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >Almost all of the discussions in this manuscript deals with methods that don't model relations.
 >The only part that correctly refers to a class knowledge graph methods is translational distance methods.

-**This point from the reviewer helped us to identify a series of substantial revisions that we needed to make to the manuscript for clarity.
-We agree with the reviewer that there is not a single, well-established definition of a knowledge graph in the literature.
+**We agree with the reviewer that there is not a single, well-established definition of a knowledge graph in the literature.
+We identified a series of substantial revisions that we needed to make to the manuscript for clarity.
-Therefore, we should clearly specify a definition and refer to consistent framings in the literature.
+We have made revisions to clearly specify a definition and refer to consistent definitions in the prior literature.
-We now do this.
 For the purposes of this review, we defined a knowledge graph as:**

 > a resource that integrates one or more expert-derived sources of information into a graph where nodes represent biomedical entities and edges represent relationships between two entities.